 9. Premium Game Reserves

 South Africa has a great collection of wildlife and game reserves, either private or public.
 Each and every one of them has unique scenery, climate and landscape, with wildlife adjusted to that specific area.
 With nearly 1 million visitors per year, the largest and most famous wildlife park by far is Kruger National Park.
 Other largely visited game parks are St. Lucia Wetlands, Hluhluwe and Addo National Park.
+Many people will visit South Africa to see wildlife and to experience their first safari.

 Apart from the national and public parks, South Africa hosts lot’s of private game reserves, each and every one being unique and special.